grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/fetch-data-from-frontend.md

 ## Use the data proxy within an app plugin

-The setup of routes in your `plugin.json` metadata remains the same as in a data source plugin; however, since app plugins don't receive the URL as part of the props, the URL is constructed like this:
+The setup of routes in your `plugin.json` metadata remains the same as in a data source plugin.
+However, since app plugins don't receive the URL as part of the props, the URL is constructed like this:

 ```typescript
 const dataProxyUrl = `api/plugin-proxy/${PLUGIN_ID}/yourRoutePath`;